UPDATED: JULY 05, 2023 | 3 MIN READ

 Each deductible differs in how the level is reached.
 Non-embedded plans are also known as aggregate deductibles.
 They don’t pay for medical expenses until the family’s deductible is met.
 There are no individual amounts for each family member, either.

-This year, the total out-of-pocket costs for any individual can be more than $8,700 for in-network care.
+This year, any individual’s out-of-pocket costs can be more than $8,700 for in-network care.

 Non-embedded deductible example